Luke Perry’s Daughter, Sophie, Was On Charity Trip In Africa When She Learned Of Father’s Stroke

 “Your dad was a hero.
 He changed the lives of so many people,” another commented.
 “Wishing you and your family the best.
 Greetings from the Netherlands.”

 And Perry’s kids obviously meant a lot to him as well.
-As the Inquisitr recently reported, the actor is leaving his entire fortune to his 21-year-old son, Jack, and his 18-year-old daughter, Sophie.
+As The Inquisitr recently reported, the actor is leaving his entire fortune to Sophie and his 21-year-old son, Jack.
 The Riverdale star has been heavily involved in his children’s lives and has supported them through whatever dreams they had.
-His son, Jake is a professional wrestler, who goes by the name “Jungle Boy Nate Coy,” and Luke would frequently be spotted at his matches.
+Jake is a professional wrestler, who goes by the name “Jungle Boy Nate Coy,” and Luke would frequently be spotted at his matches.

-For the most part, Sophie tries to fly under the radar and remain out of the press but as tributes to her father pour in, countless people are commenting on the love that he had for his only two children.
-Perry suffered a massive stroke last week and was unfortunately never able to recover fully from the trauma.
-He was surrounded by family when he passed away yesterday, on March 5.
+For the most part, Sophie tries to fly under the radar and remain out of the press, but as tributes to her father pour in, countless people are commenting on the love that he had for his only two children.

+Perry suffered a massive stroke last week and was, unfortunately, never able to recover fully from the trauma.
+He was surrounded by family when he passed away on March 5.